Yelp/paasta/docs/source/yelpsoa_configs.rst

   * ``constraints``: Specifies placement constraints for services.
 Should be defined as an array within an array (E.g ``[["habitat", "GROUP_BY"]]``).
 Defaults to ``[["<discover_location_type>, "GROUP_BY"]]`` where ``<discover_location_type>`` is defined by the ``discover`` attribute in ``smartstack.yaml``.
 For more details and other constraint types, see the official `Marathon constraint documentation <https://mesosphere.github.io/marathon/docs/constraints.html>`_.

   * ``cmd``: The command that is executed.
 Can be used as an alternative to args for containers without an entrypoint.
 This value is wrapped by Mesos via /bin/sh -c ${app.cmd}.
-It is invalid to supply both cmd and args in the same app.
-The Docker docs specify that providing args will override all elements specified using cmd.
-See `Docker Docs - ENTRYPOINT <https://docs.docker.com/reference/builder/#entrypoint>`_.
+The `Marathon docs <https://mesosphere.github.io/marathon/docs/rest-api.html#post-/v2/apps>`_ state that it is invalid to supply both cmd and args in the same app.
+Parsing the Marathon config file will fail if both args and cmd are specified.

-  * ``args``: An array of docker args if you use the "entrypoint" functionality.
+  * ``args``: An array of docker args if you use the `"entrypoint" <https://docs.docker.com/reference/builder/#entrypoint>`_ functionality.

   * ``env``: A dictionary of environment variables that will be made available to the container.